TOKYO – There’s not much left for Omar Lopez to do to prove that he’s ready to manage a Major League Baseball club.

 Sanchez, who had to return to Venezuela from Guadalajara, Mexico to get his visa straightened out before traveling to Japan– a 30-hour trip that took him from Caracas to Istanbul before finally arriving in Tokyo on Friday morning — exemplifies the team’s belief in their leader.

 “I don’t think he made any mistakes anytime in this tournament.
 He did great, he did great.
-I told him I’m going to be ready for whatever situation you’re going to put me in, in the of rotation, from the bullpen, even yesterday, I was ready to pitch,” Sanchez said.
+I told him I’m going to be ready for whatever situation you’re going to put me in, in the rotation, from the bullpen, even yesterday, I was ready to pitch,” Sanchez said.
 “All the spirit that he has, I think he does a great job even here and everywhere.
 He did a great job.
 I think that his experience is the most important.
 I trust him very much.”

 Even after a 30-hour trip across three continents, Sanchez was ready to take the mound for Lopez.